How can a constituent who is in noncooperation with the Office of Child Support be returned to cooperation status?

 When an individual does not participate with the Office of Child Support or the Prosecuting Attorney Office by failing to provide information, not attending interviews, etc., then that individual becomes noncooperative.
 Sanctions for noncooperation include loss of benefits for the individual who is not cooperating and loss of eligibility for the entire group for cash assistance, daycare, and State Emergency Relief (SER).

-Explanations of programs, application processing and procedure, and general questions can be directed to the MDHHS Specialized Action Center at 855-ASK-MICH (855-275-6424).
+Explanations of programs, application processing and procedure, and general questions can be directed to the MDHHS Specialized Action Center.

 To become cooperative, the individual must provide information requested or participate as assigned by the Office of Child Support or the Prosecuting Attorney Office.